tinode/chat/INSTALL.md

 For more details see https://github.com/tinode/chat/issues/25.

-## Using MySQL Storage (experimental)
+## Using MySQL Storage

 1. Follow instructions for building from sources replacing all occurences of `-tags rethinkdb` with `-tags mysql`.

 2. Make sure MySQL (or MariaDB or Percona) is installed and running.
-The code has been tested with MySQL 5.7 but should work with earlier versions as well.
+The code has been tested with MySQL 5.7 using InnoDB engine but should work with earlier versions as well.
+MyISAM engine was not tested.

 3. Open `tinode.conf`.
 In the section `"store_config"` find `"use_adapter": "rethinkdb"` and replace it with `"use_adapter": "mysql"`.
 Check that the [DSN](https://github.com/go-sql-driver/mysql#dsn-data-source-name) in `"mysql"` section is appropriate for your MySQL installation.
 Option `parseTime=true` is required.
 ```js